10 Ways to Improve Customer Retention and Repeat Business

 Which would you find more compelling: a generic email blast promoting a big sale on a product you're not really interested in, or a personalized email mentioning your last purchase from a company and recommending a similar product now on sale?
 Of course the customized email is more attractive, for more reasons than one.

 By using tools that allow you to personalize emails in this way, or even just segmenting your email subscriber list by interest or demographics, you'll be appealing directly to each customer's actual interests, ensuring you stay relevant.
-Not only that, you'll be showing them you care enough to keep track of their interests and needs, creating a relationship of mutual value.
+Not only that, but you'll show them you care enough to keep track of their interests and needs, creating a relationship of mutual value.

 10. Ask your best customers to become brand ambassadors

 Think about it.
-If someone from a company you love to buy from asked if you, as one of their best customers, would help promote the company on your blog, in social media or among your friends online, wouldn't you feel excited to be singled out in that way – and be willing to help?
+If someone from a company you love to buy from asked you, one of their best customers, to help promote the company on your blog, social media or among your friends online, wouldn't you feel excited and willing to help?
 And wouldn't that pretty much ensure you'd stay loyal to that company for life?

 That's how most other people would feel, too.
 That personal touch, coupled with an offer of some free samples of new products, for example, can inspire not only that one customer to remain loyal, but all their friends and connections as well.

 So there you have it — 10 ways to use digital marketing to keep existing customers coming back.
 From email newsletters to influencer marketing and everything in between, marketing now has a dual purpose: to bring in new customers and retain existing ones.
 By implementing the above ideas, you'll be well on your way to creating meaningful relationships with your online audience that lead to loyal customers for life.